chrisrhymes/chrisrhymes.github.io/_posts/2014-09-14-adding-twitter-cards-to-jekyll.markdown

 ### Example Front Matter with custom variables

+{% highlight yaml %}
 ---
 title:  "Example page title here"
 description: "You can use this as the standard description meta tag and twitter description if required"
 twitter-description: "This is a specific twitter card description (optional)"
 ---
+{% endhighlight %}

 I used my standard page title as the content for the twitter:title tag, but I thought I had better put a back up value in there of the site.title in case I forgot to set the title for every page.